 Out-of-State Bar Information

-If you are taking the bar in a state other than California, please remember to complete your application early and to submit the Law School Declaration to the Registrar’s Office before you take the bar.
+If you are taking the bar in a state other than California, please complete your application early and to submit the Law School Declaration to the Registrar’s Office before you take the bar.
 Most states have a deadline by which the Registrar must submit this form.
 Therefore, please submit your form or forms to the Registrar’s Office as early as possible so we have enough time to confirm your degree and meet the deadline.
 Also be sure to submit any other forms or information your bar will need, e.g. the handwriting sample required by New York (New York Bar).